Particular/Workshop.NServiceBus/exercises/05/README.md

-# Exercise 5: Message serialization, wire compatibility and type resolution
+# Exercise 5: Message serialization, wire compatibility, and type resolution

 Important: Before attempting the exercise, please ensure you have followed the instructions for preparing your machine and that you have read the instructions for running the exercise solutions.

 ## Overview

-In this exersice you will learn how to configure a serializer, how to configure multiple serializer in order to receive multiple wire formats and how you can use messages types that do not use the NServiceBus marker interfaces so that you can use POCO's.
+In this exercise, you will learn how to configure a serializer, how to configure multiple serializers to receive multiple wire formats, and how you can use messages types that do not use the NServiceBus marker interfaces so that you can use POCO's.

-## Exersize 5.1:  Naming conventions
+## Exercise 5.1:  Naming conventions

-The Billing and Shipping endpoints needs to be subscribe to the `OrderPlaced` event published by Sales.
+The Billing and Shipping endpoints need to be subscribed to the `OrderPlaced` event published by Sales.

 Useful documentation: